alexirpan/alexirpan.github.io/_posts/2019-10-16-openai-rubiks.markdown

 delay, and action latency, and simulator timestep length, and frictions, and mass, and action noise, but remember that action noise from a random network works best, and, well, you get the picture.
 There's a lot.
-Basically, I'm impressed by the work that went into setting up the randomization, and not impressed that the randomization helped.
+Basically, I'm impressed by the effort that went into setting up the simulator and randomization, and not by the improvements *from* that randomization.

 Domain randomization isn't a tool.
 Domain randomization is a paradigm, and a very useful one at that.
 But at a high level, it doesn't fully remove simulator design.
-It just trades some software engineer design time for GPU training time, and the conversion rate depends on how few unmodelled real-world effects you have.
+It just trades some software engineer design time for GPU training time, and the conversion rate depends on whether it's easy to model a reasonable version of your task in simulation.